GlucNAc/ZipArchiveManager/README.md

 $file3->getEntryName(); // file3.txt
 ```

 Internally, the `ArchivableFile` class uses the `SplFileInfo` class to represent files.
-You can also use the `ArchivableFileManager::getArchivableFilesFromPath` method to get an array of `ArchivableFile` objects from a directory path:
+You can also use the `SplFileInfoToArchivableFileTransformer` class to transform an `SplFileInfo` object into an `ArchivableFile` object:

 ```php
 use GlucNAc\ZipArchiveManager\ArchivableFile;